doomed-venet/100-days-of-code/log.md

 **Today's Progress**:  Learned about some basic feature preprocessing methods like feature normalisation and polynomial-features, learning methods like Ridge, Lasso and polynomial regression in Sklearn.

 **Thoughts** : 50th day it is!

+# 100 Days Of Code - Log

+### Day 51: July 15, 2020

+**Today's Progress**:  Implemented SVM methods in Sklearn using linear , RBF and polynomial kernels on a couple of  datasets.
+Plotted learning curves and performance curvesforbthe same and set the  values of parameters for optimal prediction.

+**Thoughts** : Finally I feel like doing something that real.
+Implementation is where the fun begins!